 Sylvia Brinton Perera, MA, Jungian analyst, practices, writes and teaches in New York and Vermont.
 On the faculty and former board member of the Jung Institute of New York, she lectures and leads workshops internationally.
 Ms. Perera’s many publications include Descent to the Goddess: A Way of Initiation for Women; The Scapegoat Complex: Toward a Mythology of Shadow and Guilt; Dreams, A Portal to the Source; Celtic Queen Maeve and Addiction: An Archetypal Perspective; and The Irish Bull God: Image of Multiform and Integral Masculinity.

 Thomas Elsner, JD, MA, is a certified Jungian analyst practicing in Santa Barbara, California, and a graduate of the Jung–Von Franz Center for Depth Psychology in Zurich.
-A core faculty member and highly respected lecturer at Pacifica Graduate Institute for many years where he taught courses on depth psychology and alchemy and has lectured and led workshops on the topic nationally and internationally.
+A core faculty member and highly respected lecturer at Pacifica Graduate Institute for many years where he taught courses on depth psychology and alchemy, has lectured and presented and led workshops on the theme of Jungian psychology and alchemy nationally and internationally.
 A recipient of the distinguished annual Fay Lecture series in analytical psychology, he is the author of a soon to be published book on Samuel Taylor Coleridge’s epic poem, The Rime of the Ancient Mariner.

 Thomas Moore, Ph.D., is the author of the number one bestseller Care of the Soul and twenty-five other books.
 He is a musician, a psychotherapist and family man.
 His most recent book is Soul Therapy: The Art and Craft of Caring Conversations.
 He also teaches a year-long series of courses online called Soul Psychology.